 - Use primary keywords and try to match them with your titles

 - Avoid using underscore and instead use hyphens to make them more readable

 Your title tags and Meta descriptions, like your URLs, appear in the SERPs and have a major impact on the Click-through rate of your website.
 So always use your keywords at the start of the title and make them as click-worthy as possible.
 Again, they can be about 50-60 characters long and you can mention your brand name (if you have to) at the end.
 You can also include Call-to-Action words like “Buy Now”, “Click here” to create urgency.

 Each description should uniquely describe the content of the page and can include perks like “free shipping”, “50% off today”, “buy-1-get-1-free” etc.

-For example, a page that just lists features of a product will have a lower ranking in comparison to that page which not only lists features but also goes through all the benefits and the different use-cases for the product.
+For example, a page that just lists the features of a product will have a lower ranking in comparison to that page, which not only lists features but also goes through all the benefits and the different use cases for the product.
 You can look for the semantic keywords through Google Keyword Planner or even by going through the pages of similar products on Amazon.